-CSU Term Program courses are eight weeks in length and have set start and end dates coinciding with the academic term calendar.
+CSU Term Enrollment Program courses are 8 weeks in length and have set start and end dates coinciding with the Academic Term Calendar.
 This enrollment option provides a more structured framework that facilitates on-time course completion while allowing the student flexibility throughout the week for assignment completion.
 Weekly, substantive interaction is required through submission of discussion board postings and other assignment types.
 Each week begins on Wednesday and ends on Tuesday.
 Discussion board assignments are due on Saturday and Tuesday.
 All other weekly assignments are due by Tuesday each week.
 All assignments are due by midnight Central Standard Time (CST) on the respective day.
 A term begins almost every month of the year allowing students to begin courses at a time that is convenient to them.
 The full academic term calendar and term course schedule can be viewed on the CSU website.
-Students utilizing Title IV Federal Student Aid or Veterans Administration benefits through the Montgomery GI Bill are required to enroll in term programs.
-All of the online programs offered at CSU are available in the Term Enrollment Programs option.
+Students utilizing Title IV Federal Student Aid are required to enroll in Term Enrollment Programs.
+All of the online programs offered at CSU are available in the Term Enrollment Programs option; with the exception of the Associates of Arts in General Studies, which is not available for students utilizing Federal Student Aid.